visualbis/VV-Docs/docs/installation-guide/download-bihub.md

 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
+import Link from '@docusaurus/Link';

-* Launch the website mentioned in the e-mail (https://products.visualbi.com/bi-hub/downloads/), and download the latest version of:
+Go to the BI Hub <Link to={useBaseUrl('https://products.visualbi.com/bi-hub/downloads/')}>Download page</Link>, and download the latest version of:
   1. BI Hub Web
   2. BI Hub Server
-  3. Respective BI Hub Agent configured by the Admininstrator
+  3. BI Hub Agents with respect to BI Platform that you are using